Termination (winding up) a strata corporation

 There is no set procedure but once an eligible offer has been received, a resolution to terminate can be drafted.
 The winding up resolution should be drafted by the strata's legal counsel and will usually be a detailed multi-paged document.
 The termination resolution will authorize termination of the strata plan, authorize the strata corporation to apply to the Supreme Court for termination orders and a vesting order authorizing the cancellations of the strata plan and winding up of the strata corporation; approve expenditures (funding for the lawyer, liquidator, liquidator's legal representation, fees and commissions); and may also address miscellaneous matters like move out timelines or rent-free periods.

 A strata corporation is required to give at least two weeks' written notice of a general meeting.
-However if the agenda includes a resolution on termination, the strata must give at least four weeks’ written notice.
+However if the agenda includes a resolution on termination (winding up), the strata must give at least four weeks’ written notice.
 Four weeks actually means at least 32 days when also considering the notice requirements under the Interpretation Act.
-If the general meeting is called by petition, then eight weeks‘ written notice (at least 60 days when also considering the notice requirements under the Interpretation Act ) is needed.
+If the general meeting is called by petition, then eight weeks‘ written notice (at least 60 days when also considering the notice requirements under the Interpretation Act) is needed.

 The notice of the general meeting to vote on termination must be given to all persons who are entitled to receive the meeting notice, regardless of whether a person previously waived the right to receive notification.
 Learn more about notice requirements and preparing for a general meeting.

 Approving a strata termination resolution requires an 80% vote of approval from all the strata owners.
 It is not a quorum vote of those owners present or holding proxies at a meeting.

 Given the importance of a termination resolution, all strata owners are eligible to vote on the resolution, regardless of any provisions in the bylaws making a strata owner ineligible to vote if the owner has unpaid special levies or unpaid strata fees.